Skip to main content

 mf² splits shared code into packages.
 The colocation hierarchy extends across the monorepo:

-2. Route group _components/: shared within a group
+1. Route group components/: shared by routes in one group

-3. App-level src/components/: shared across routes in one app
+2. App-level components/: shared across routes in one app

 This keeps each layer focused.
 A component in @repo/design-system serves every app.
-A component in dashboard/_components/ serves one page.
+A component in (authenticated)/components/ serves one route group.
 The hierarchy tells an agent where to put new code.
-Route-specific component: _components/ in the route folder.
+Route-specific component: the route group’s components/ folder.
 Shared across apps: @repo/design-system.
 Convention replaces guesswork.